 Youth/Coming of Age

-Coming of Age (CoA) Introduction – This year-long program is designed to mark the transition from childhood to youth – not quite an adult, but not a child either.
-The program typically begins in 8th grade.
-With the support of adult Guides, the youth themselves explore themes relevant to them, while building a supportive community within their Unitarian Universalist faith.
+Coming of Age (COA) – This year-long program is designed to mark a transition from childhood to youth – not quite an adult, but not a child either.
+The program is offered to 9th graders.
+In the support of the larger group, as well as through a one-on-one connection with their personal adult mentor, each youth explores questions, ideas and themes relevant to their own spiritual growth, while also building a supportive community within their Unitarian Universalist faith and identity.
 By participating in Coming of Age, we hope that the youth will:

 - Assume responsibility for their own physical, mental, and spiritual well-being;

 - Gain self-confidence and realize that their feelings are valid and that their opinions matter;

 - Expand their vision of the world by allowing them to encounter differing views, cultures, and life experiences;

 - Understand they have an important role in their family, their congregation, and the larger community;